ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Number of log collectors | One | An increase in the number of log collectors may be necessary if there is excessive traffic.
 Log collector deployment mode | Docker container | Maximise support life as virtual appliance has been deprecated.
 Log collector location | Within the Agency Gateway zone | Minimise number of firewall ports to be opened between the existing proxies and the log collector.
-Log collector operating system | Agency’s discretion of supported operating system for MCAS Log Collector. | MCAS supports Windows and Linux (Ubuntu, RHEL, CentOS) operating systems for the Log Collector.
+Log collector operating system | Agency's discretion of supported operating system for MCAS Log Collector. | MCAS supports Windows and Linux (Ubuntu, RHEL, CentOS) operating systems for the Log Collector.

 ### MCAS - Microsoft Defender ATP Integration